Maidu Land Stewardship

 Since the beginning of memory, the Mountain Maidu people have inhabited the Feather River region.
 Over millennia, they have developed unique Traditional Ecological Knowledge to care for land.

 However, during the Gold Rush, land reservation treaties were left unratified, leaving the Maidu landless and in danger of losing cultural knowledge and practices.
-Without concerted effort, the Maidu are facing cultural extinction within a generation; there is only one native speaker of the Mountain Maidu language under the age of 80.
+Without concerted effort to restore language, culture, and connection to homeland, the Maidu are facing cultural extinction within a generation.

 With support from FRLT members, we are partnering with Plumas Audubon Society, the Maidu Summit Consortium, and others to plan and implement stewardship and restoration activities on FRLT’s Heart K Ranch.